Fifty/Fifty (1992 film): Theatrical

-In the United States, Fifty/Fifty received a limited theatrical release from Cannon on February 26, 1993.
+Home video

 The film was released on VHS on May 19, 1993.
 It peaked at 37 in the Billboard video rental charts.
 A LaserDisc version followed on June 16.
-Both were handled by Warner Home Video, which had already released the film in several international markets throughout 1992.

-Warner Home Video also released the film on DVD domestically on December 6, 2005.
+Both were handled by Warner Home Video, which had already released the film in several international markets throughout 1992, including the U.K. where it premiered in early July of that year.
+Warner Home Video also gave the film a domestic DVD release on December 6, 2005.

 Reception

-Fifty/Fifty garnered mixed reviews.
+Fifty/Fifty garnered mixed to moderately positive reviews.
 Marjorie Baumgarten of The Austin Chronicle was particularly scathing in her assessment, finding its attempt to mix buddy movie humor with the realistic ordeal of a struggle against dictatorship to be "about as uncomfortable a fence straddler you're ever likely to see".
 She gave the film half a star out of five.
+Rodger Clark of the Manchester Evening News found that the film's story was "straight from the CIA rules of engagement and about as subtle", resulting in a "predictable action movie that did absolutely nothing for [him]."
 Varietys Lawrence Cohn found the film "mediocre" and an obvious modern variant on Butch Cassidy and the Sundance Kid, but conceded that the stunts and technical values were "adequate".

 Kevin Thomas of the Los Angeles Times, traditionally a supporter of action films, deemed the premise "inherently familiar and predictable", but said that it "boasted more wit and intelligence than is usual with such fare".
 He called Weller and Hays' chemistry "contagious".
 The Washington Posts Hal Hinson also noted the Butch Cassidy parallels, yet he was more amenable to the film, decreeing it "a not bad grade-B genre picture that's about one major star away from being a not bad grade-A genre picture".
 He enjoyed Weller's performance, but was more reserved about Hays.
 Although it is unknown if his remark was coincidental, he said that "Kurt Russell would have been ideal" for his role.
+In his syndicated column, British critic Peter Dean called the film "a more sophisticated Police Academy with plenty of good-humoured action".
+Writing for the Associated Press agency, Bob Thomas praised the film's "flip dialogue, convincing combat and eye-filling scenery", and deemed that it "deserve[d] more than it will get" due to Cannon's financial woes limiting its promotional push.